nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

     -- ...
 ```

-On thing we can do to improve the code is define small helper functions that can be re-used across handlers of the same level of nesting.
+To improve the code, we can create small helper functions to reuse across handlers of the same level.
 For the `AppProject` level, we can define:

 ```haskell
 traced :: Text -> AppProject a -> AppProject a